AntonisParaskevis/catch-the-dice-reflexes-game/README.md

 # Execution
 Run DiceReflexGame.exe, located in DiceReflexesGame\DiceReflexGame\bin\Debug

-# Usage
+# How to Play
-• Enter your name in the field located on the top side of the app.
+1. Enter your name in the field located on the top side of the app.

-• Start the game by clicking on Game → New Game.
+2. Start the game by clicking on Game → New Game.
 Alternatively, hit Ctrl + N.

-• The dice will move across the screen, changing its face each time it moves to a new position.
+3. The dice will move across the screen, changing its face each time it moves to a new position.
 Click on the dice to score points — the number of points you earn matches the number shown on the dice face.
 Please note: after clicking to score, you must wait until the dice moves again before you can score more points.

-• You have 60 seconds to score as many points as you can!
+4. You have 60 seconds to score as many points as you can!

 # Other Features